rwc3030/nickyp_music_tools_groove_matrix_1001/checklist.md

 ## Completed Tasks
 - [x] Verify all issues are resolved for the feature in 'next_feature.txt'.
+- [x] Mark the task as complete in this checklist.

 ## Next Task
 - Review 'checklist.md' for the next task.